Back

 This is a picture of a three-dimensional rectangle measuring 6 feet by 12 feet by 20 feet.

-When we find the volume of a rectangular solid, we need to find the number of unit cubes in the rectangular solid.
-In this case, we are measuring the volume in feet, so we want to find out how many 1 foot by 1 foot by 1 foot cubes it would take to fill the pool.
+When you find the volume of a rectangular solid, you need to find the number of unit cubes in the rectangular solid.
+In this case, you are measuring the volume in feet, so you want to find out how many 1 foot by 1 foot by 1 foot cubes it would take to fill the pool.

 This is a picture of a three-dimensional cube measuring 1 foot on each side.